stax76/Get-MediaInfo/README.md

 ```

-**Get the channel count in a MP3 file**
+Get the channel count in a MP3 file.
 Return types are always strings und if necessary must be cast to integer.

 ```PowerShell
 '.\Meg Myers - Desire (Hucci Remix).mp3' | Get-MediaInfoValue -Kind Audio -Parameter 'Channel(s)'